codfish/vercel-redirects/CONTRIBUTING.md

 2. Run `npm run setup -s` to install dependencies and run validation
 3. Create a branch for your PR with `git checkout -b your-handle/your-branch-name`

-> Tip: Keep your `master` branch pointing at the original repository and make pull requests from
+> Tip: Keep your `main` branch pointing at the original repository and make pull requests from
 > branches on your fork.
 To do this, run:
 >
 > ```sh
 > git remote add upstream https://github.com/codfish/vercel-redirects.git
 > git fetch upstream
-> git branch --set-upstream-to=upstream/master master
+> git branch --set-upstream-to=upstream/main main
 > ```
 >
 > This will add the original repository as a "remote" called "upstream," Then fetch the git
-> information from that remote, then set your local `master` branch to use the upstream master
+> information from that remote, then set your local `main` branch to use the upstream main branch
-> branch whenever you run `git pull`.
-Then you can make all of your pull request branches based on
+> whenever you run `git pull`.
+Then you can make all of your pull request branches based on this
-> this `master` branch.
-Whenever you want to update your version of `master`, do a regular
+> `main` branch.
+Whenever you want to update your version of `main`, do a regular `git pull`.
-> `git pull`.

 ## Help needed